What is municipal aggregation?

 and Ameren's Power Smart Pricing

 programs allow customers to pay hourly market electricity prices, rather than the utilities' fixed rates.
 Consumers who aren't home during the day, when energy prices tend to be highest, or who can shift high-energy usage activities like laundry or running the dishwasher to off-peak hours, benefit the most.
-In fact, participants have saved an average of about 15 percent on their power bills.
+In fact, ComEd participants have lowered the supply portion of their power bills by an average of 15 percent.
 To date, no municipal power agreements or individual alternative supplier plans offer real-time pricing options, so if you would like to enroll or stay enrolled in real-time pricing, you'll have to stick with your utility.
 Just like customers who are already enrolled with alternative suppliers, Real-Time Pricing and Power Smart Pricing customers will likely be filtered out when residents are switched over to the community's negotiated power supplier.
 Still, it's an important detail to check.

 What else can I do to lower my bill?